Last updated on 28th November 2023

 A well-designed user onboarding process can help new customers get the most out of your product or service, and it can also encourage them to keep using it in the long run.
 By understanding the needs and goals of your users, you can create user onboarding experiences that meets their needs and helps them achieve their goals.

-So, with that in mind, we’re going to take a look at 20 of the best user onboarding examples we could find, to find out why they’re so great and how you can emulate their success for your own product or service.
+So, with that in mind, we’re going to take a look at some of the best user onboarding examples we could find, to find out why they’re so great and how you can emulate their success for your own product or service.

 1. MHA MacIntyre Hudson